 Interested in running for State Executive Committee (SEC)?

 There are 15 positions available.
-Seven male, seven female, and one of either or non-conforming/non-binary gender.
+Seven male, seven female, and one of either (or non-binary) gender.

 Candidates below are listed in the order in which their information was received.